 Those interested in Book of Mormon names should consider the impressive discovery of the Lachish Letters from roughly Judea at roughly the time of Lehi and Jeremiah.
 These vitally important documents score many points for Book of Mormon authenticity, including strong support for some Book of Mormon names.
 For details, see my "Book of Mormon Nugget," Book of Mormon Names and the Lachish Letters.

 More information on names is found in a paper accepted for presentation to an international body of scholars at the Thirteenth World Congress of Jewish Studies, held in Jerusalem, August 2001.
 The paper by John A. Tvedtnes is entitled "Hebrew Names in the Book of Mormon," which I recommend.
-A related article by John A. Tvedtnes, John Gee, and Matthew Roper, "Book of Mormon Names Attested in Ancient Hebrew Inscriptions," (available online in PDF or HTML formats) was published in the Journal of Book of Mormon Studies, Vol. 9, No. 1, 2000, pp. 41-51.
+A related article by John A. Tvedtnes, John Gee, and Matthew Roper, "Book of Mormon Names Attested in Ancient Hebrew Inscriptions," Journal of Book of Mormon Studies, 9/1 (2000):41-51.
 Extensive evidence is offered from ancient Hebraic sources to support Book of Mormon names that critics have long criticized.
 In addition to Alma and Sariah, already discussed above, Tvedtnes shows that ancient Hebrew inscriptions provide support for the authenticity and Hebraic origin of the following Book of Mormon names: Aha, Ammonihah, Chemish, Hagoth, Himni, Isabel, Jarom, Josh, Luram, Mathoni, Mathonihah, Muloki, and Sam, none of which are found in English Bibles.
 Support is also provided for the name Gilgal, which does occur as a place name in the Bible and Book of Mormon, but is also a man's name in the latter.
 That name has also been verified as a man's name from an ostracon (pottery fragment) dating to the eight century B.C.
 (Y. Aharoni, Arad Inscriptions, Jerusalem: Israel Exploration Society, 1981, p.
 10, as cited by Tvedtnes et al.).